vardubs/vardubs/README.md

-### Hi there, this is Er.
-Varun Dublish👋
+### Hi there 👋 , this is Er.
+Varun Dublish 😄

+#### 🌱  About Me
-I am an Experienced Software Developer with 10+ years of Experience in designing and backend development of highly scalable Enterprise level Softwares, Distributed Systems and Microservices.
-I have developed softwares in various domains like E-commerce, Travel, Real Estates and IT Services Based Comapnies.
+- I am a Experienced Software Developer with 10+ years of Experience in designing and backend software development.
+- I specialise in the development of highly scalable Enterprise level Softwares, Distributed Systems and Microservices.
+- I have developed software in various domains like E-commerce, Travel, Real Estates and IT Services Based Companies.

-#### I specialize in using the following Tools and Technologies :
+#### 🔭  I specialize in using the following Tools and Technologies :

 - Java(Multithreading, Collections, Java 8)
 - Spring Framework(Springboot, Spring Cloud, Spring Security) for REST Microservices